 Avoid closing credit accounts

 If you’ve struggled with debt in the past, you may be tempted to close some or all of your credit accounts to avoid temptation.
-However, this behavior will actually hurt your credit score.
+However, this behavior will hurt your credit score.
 That’s because it affects two of the factors that determine your credit score: your credit utilization and your credit history.
 Eliminating credit accounts lowers your total credit limit, hurting your balance-to-limit ratio, and resets your credit history back to zero.
-If you need to take some space, just avoid using your credit accounts for a little while — don’t close them altogether.
+If you need to take some space, avoid using your credit accounts for a little while — don’t close them altogether.